eatahine/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tr "Ac" "Ze" -Replace all characters A and c from input to Z and e respectively tr -d [cC] -script that removes all letters c and C from input rev -Write a script that reverse its input
+tr "Ac" "Ze" -Replace all characters A and c from input to Z and e respectively tr -d [cC] -script that removes all letters c and C from input rev -Write a script that reverse its input cut -d":" -f 1,6 /etc/passwd | sort -script that displays all users and their home directories, sorted by users